How To Find Good Commercial Tenants For £150

 Viewings

-When using an online agent, the landlord is typically expected to take the viewings, whereas with a high-agent, a local agent will typically take the viewings for you, and you’re reliant upon their feedback.
+When using an online agent, the landlord is typically expected to conduct the viewings themselves.
+In contrast, with a high-street agent, a local representative usually handles viewings on your behalf, and you rely on their feedback.

-Personally, I always prefer to meet all my prospective tenants, and I know many landlords feel the same.
-And that’s because there’s a lot to be said about meeting potential tenants face-to-face on the viewing, allowing the landlord to get a clearer picture of who they are and what they’re like.
+Personally, I always prefer to meet prospective tenants in person, and many landlords feel the same.
+There’s a lot to be said for face-to-face meetings during viewings, it allows you to get a clearer sense of who your tenants are and what they’re like.

-If you’re happy to take the viewings (which most commercial landlords are prepared to do), and wish to save a buttload of money on finding tenants, then using an online letting agent to source commercial tenants could definitely be an ideal solution for you.
+If you’re comfortable taking the viewings yourself (as most commercial landlords are) and want to save a substantial amount of money in the process, using an online letting agent to source commercial tenants can be an excellent, cost-effective solution.

-High-street agents are notorious for applying hidden fees, which are strategically stuffed into the contract.
-Of course, they usually surface after it’s too late.
+High-street agents are often notorious for hidden fees, quietly built into the contract, and they usually only become apparent after it’s too late.

-I’ve ranted and raved about how important it is for landlords [of all varieties] to market their vacant property on Rightmove to statistically stand the best chance of finding tenants quickly.
-Regardless of whether you use a high-street agent or an online agent, I wouldn’t recommend going without an agent that utilises Rightmove.
+I’ve often stressed how important it is for landlords – residential or commercial – to market their vacant property on Rightmove and Zoopla (especially Rightmove) to maximise their chances of finding tenants quickly.
+Regardless of whether you use a high-street agent or an online agent, I would not recommend going without an agent that utilises these platforms.
+That would be mental.

 I’ve written more of an in depth blog post on online letting agents, which provides further information on the general concept of an online agent, and how they operate and differ from high-street lettings agents.
 However, that article is specifically for BTL landlords, but the general principles apply in most cases.